dchang56/chief_complaints/README.md

 4. Prepare your input file as a simple text file with one chief complaint per line (`test_input.txt` is provided as an example)

 5. run `predict.py` using the following template with appropriate paths.
 The argument `k` allows you to get the top k predictions of the model for each chief complaint.
+If you don't have your own dataset or just want to see how it works, use `test_input.txt` as your input file.

 ```bash
 export INPUT_FILE=/path/to/input_file